AmasaDelano/dungeon-land/markdown/11_Monsters.md

 A monster stops being mere ammunition when something in the world puts the spotlight on it.
 This might be a spout lore roll that leads your description in an interesting direction or the result of your asking questions and building on the players’ answers.
 Maybe the characters were overwhelmed in battle and had to run away, giving them a new-found fear and respect for the beast they fought.
 When these things happen, feel free to give the monster a name and consider creating a danger to represent it.

 One thing that your agenda and principles don’t say anything about is setting up a fair fight.
 Heroes are often outnumbered or faced with ridiculous odds—sometimes they have to retreat and make a new plan.
 Sometimes they suffer loss.
-When adding a monster to a front, placing them in a dungeon, or making them up on the fly your first responsibility is to the fiction \(*portray a fantastic world*\) and to give the characters a real threat \(*make the characters heroes*\), not to make a balanced fight.
-Dungeon World isn’t about balancing encounter levels or counting experience points; it’s about adventure and death-defying feats\!
+When adding a monster to a front, placing them in a dungeon, or making them up on the fly your first responsibility is to the fiction (*portray a fantastic world*) and to give the characters a real threat (*make the characters heroes*), not to make a balanced fight.
+Dungeon World isn’t about balancing encounter levels or counting experience points; it’s about adventure and death-defying feats!

 ## Elements of a Monster